 - Get air moving in your home to reduce moisture.
 Open your windows and use fans.
 Dehumidifiers can also help.

 - Clean mold off of small areas on hard surfaces like wood or concrete that are not damaged or rotten.
-Wear rubber gloves and a N95 mask to reduce your exposure.
+Wear rubber gloves and a N95 mask to reduce your exposure – these are usually included in a good emergency kit.
 Scrub the area with a rag wetted with a cleaning product.
 Make sure to follow label directions.
 Do not mix cleaning products.

 - If there is a lot of mold, you should consider hiring an experienced professional.